leapfrogtechnology/coding-guidelines/docs/javascript/js-general-guidelines.md

 #### Other Guidelines

 Apart from the eslint validation.
-Following should be taken care of.
+Following should be taken care of:

 - No hard coding, use constants/configuration values instead of hard-coding literal values.